- Considerate and respectful care, and to be made comfortable. You have the

-for your cultural, psychosocial, spiritual, and personal values, beliefs and
+right to respect for your cultural, psychosocial, spiritual, and personal

-a family member (or other representative of your choosing) and your own
+- Have a family member (or other representative of your choosing) and your

-the name of the licensed health care practitioner acting within the scope of
+- Know the name of the licensed health care practitioner acting within the

-his or her professional licensure who has primary responsibility for
+scope of his or her professional licensure who has primary responsibility

-coordinating your care, and the names and professional relationships of
+for coordinating your care, and the names and professional relationships

-information about your health status, diagnosis, prognosis, course of
+- Receive information about your health status, diagnosis, prognosis,

-treatment, prospects for recovery and outcomes of care (including unanticipated
+course of treatment, prospects for recovery and outcomes of care (including

-communication and to participate in the development and implementation of your
+to effective communication and to participate in the development and implementation

-plan of care.
-You have the right to participate in ethical questions that arise
+of your plan of care.
+You have the right to participate in ethical questions

 withholding resuscitative services, and forgoing or withdrawing life-sustaining